slachiewicz/app/README.md

 ![email-home](wireframes/email-indicator-home.png)
 ![email-detailed](wireframes/email-email-detailed.png)

-+ Personal signatures match to all the users to the email
++ Personal signatures match to all the users are included in the email

 ![email-dash-signature](wireframes/email-dash.png)

++ Dynamically populating candidates first names and text ```Hi {name}``` when sending an email in a message area

 ## Working with this repo